newatoms/beta/_private/customers/newatoms/projects/hwhbstptw.md

 With an overload for negative environmental news, it is easy to miss the positive changes for a cleaner future.

-There are so many things happening in how we are improving the planet we live on.
-Exciting technological advancements, heroic 💪 initiatives and amazing ideas.
-We think these do not get the exposure that they deserve.
+There are so many things happening towards improving the planet on which we live: exciting technological advancements, heroic 💪 initiatives and amazing ideas.
+We think these things don't get the exposure they deserve.

 This newsletter, named ‘How We Have Been Saving The Planet This Week’, which is already over 25 issues, was started because we got depressed 😞 about all the negative news that surrounds the health of the environment, green house effect, polluted oceans, deforestation, the lack of interests of world leaders in a cleaner future and so on…